National Kidney Foundation of Hawaii Diabetes Prevention Program

-National Kidney Foundation Diabetes Prevention Program (DPP) goes Online!
+National Kidney Foundation of Hawaii Diabetes Prevention Program (DPP) goes Online!

-The National Kidney Foundation DPP is an approved CDC program for those at risk of developing type 2 diabetes.
+The National Kidney Foundation of Hawaii DPP is an approved CDC program for those at risk of developing type 2 diabetes.

 Their mission is to help those with pre-diabetes lower their risk of getting type 2 diabetes.
 Program goals include at least a 7% body weight loss and 150 minutes of activity each week.
 To make these goals attainable, they provide education, support and a simple, but engaging program.

 They provide a 12-month program that is delivered virtually via mobile phone and computer.
 The DPP is a private secure experience:

 - During the first four months, the group meets with their certified Lifestyle Coach once a week.

 - During the next two months, the group meets bi-weekly.